GSA-TTS/identity-site/content/_help/verify-your-identity/phone-number._en.md

 ### We do not accept:

 {% include components/icon-list.html items=page.cannot_verify_list size='md' icon_color='error' icon_shape='cancel' %}

-You can try to verify a prepaid cell phone, but most cannot be matched to records

 ## I got an error that Login.gov could not match me to this number